zhovner/zhovner.github.com/_posts/2016-12-20-how-skype-fixes-security-vulnerabilities.markdown

 >Our automatic systems detected that activities which are contrary to Skype’s Terms and Conditions have taken place via your
 >Skype account.
 As a result, your account has been restricted and will remain restricted until further notice.

 Do you think this vulnerability is fixed by now?
-Of course it is not.
+Of course, it is not.

 ### Blocking through tech support